lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 > … the ML type discipline is used… so that—whatever complex procedures are defined—all values of type `thm` must be theorems, as only inferences can compute such values….
 This security releases us from the need to preserve whole proofs… — an important practical gain since large proofs tended to clog up the working space… [*Edinburgh LCF*, page IV]

-Edinburgh LCF was first announced in 1975, which conveniently is exactly 50 years ago, at a *Conference on Proving and Improving Programs* held at Arc-et-Senans.
+Edinburgh LCF was first announced in 1975, which conveniently is exactly 50 years ago, at the almost mythical conference on *Proving and Improving Programs* held at Arc-et-Senans.
 The [user manual](https://link.springer.com/book/10.1007/3-540-09724-4), published in the Springer lecture notes series, came out in 1979.
 Edinburgh LCF introduced some other principles that people still adhere to today: